Universal Co-Masonry: Theosophical influence

-The Masonic Philosophical Society

-In early 2008, Universal Co-Masonry began to organize philosophical discussion groups in several countries and online.
-These groups are organized for the purpose of combating human ignorance through open and civil discussion and debate on a wide variety of topics.
-MPS study centers are usually tied to a local lodge and volunteers from the order work to hold meetings and run the administrative aspects of the organization.
-Membership and participation in the Masonic Philosophical Society is open to all people.

 Headquarters

 The Headquarters of Universal Co-Masonry is located in Larkspur, Colorado on nearly 250 acres dedicated to the Masonic Work of Co-Masonry.
 The campus contains an Administrative building, Grand Temple, Dormitories, and Conservatory.
 The Administration was built in 1924 for sole purpose of supporting the work of Co-Masonry in North America.
 Today this building houses the Co-Masonic Library and Museum, Archive Rooms, and the Executive Chambers of the 33rd Degree.
 In 1998, it was recognized and listed on the National Register of Historic Places and awarded Landmark status in 2008.
-The Order's Grand Temple, which was consecrated in 2009 and contains different Temples for the various degrees practiced by the Order.
-The campus has two dormitories, respectively called the Helen Wycherley and Ursula Monroe Dormitory, and allows Brothers to stay during international conventions and for other Masonic functions.
-In 2019, the Federation Conservatory was constructed as a dining facility and public forum for presentations and round table discussions.
-Most of the property is forest that rests at the base of Monkey Face Mountain, once called Human Rights Mountain in the early 20th century.
-Members can hike the property and enjoy the serenity of nature without the disturbances of modern life.